Potato Recipe For Baby Led Weaning - Patatas Bravas

 Instructions

-• Meanwhile, grab another medium sized saucepan and pop the tomato puree, paprika, stock cube and hot water into the saucepan, stir, and cook on a low heat for 20 minutes until the sauce has reduced and is a thick. equally runny consistency. (if the sauce is too thick, add in a little hot water).
+- Meanwhile, grab another medium sized saucepan and pop the tomato puree, paprika, stock cube and hot water into the saucepan, stir, and cook on a low heat for 20 minutes until the sauce has reduced and is a thick. equally if you have a runny consistency. (if the sauce is too thick, add in a little hot water).

-• Once the potato is cooked, leave to cool slightly, and then either cut into strips, or cut into cubes.
+- Once the potato is cooked, leave to cool slightly, and then either cut potatoes into strips, or cut into cubes.

 Hope you and your family enjoy!